Strategy

 • Pricing is per interaction, not per seat — tier-1 routine, tier-2 complex, tier-3 regulated, with rates we expect to land in the €1.30 to €1.80 per-interaction band at scale, but which we refuse to promise below until the first cohort is operational and unit economics are measured.

 The case for cmdev as a managed AI-augmented BPO provider is not that we have run the operation before.
-It is that the four ingredients a buyer should look for are already in place.
-The work ahead is composing them into a single delivery shape, not building any from scratch.
+It is that the four ingredients a buyer should look for are already on the counter.
+The work ahead is composing them into a single dish, not sourcing any of them from scratch.
+Think of it as a kitchen with the proteins, the produce, the heat, and the labour — what remains is the recipe and the discipline to follow it.

 First, the AI engineering practice — Amazon Bedrock pipelines, retrieval-augmented generation against client knowledge bases, Lex and Bedrock Agents integrated with Connect contact flows — in production, audited, and documented across the work we have written up elsewhere.